hibiken/asynq/tools/asynq/README.md

-# Asynqmon
+# Asynq CLI

-Asynqmon is a command line tool to monitor the tasks managed by `asynq` package.
+Asynq CLI is a command line tool to monitor the tasks managed by `asynq` package.

 ## Table of Contents